 and processing content and service access requests.

 Besides the technical issues, a key point is to understand what is the social return that

 people who participate in Wikipedia receive, and whether they would agree or not to share a part of their computer resources to help the system, instead of (or in addition to) giving time to provide/review contents and donating money.
 Collateral aspects of this project are related with this renewing non-monetary notion of donation.

-This project involves Universidad Rey Juan Carlos (URJC – Spain), Maastricht Economic and Social Research and Training Centre on Innovation and Technology (UNU-MERIT, Netherland), Groupement des Ecoles en Telecommunications ([email protected], France),
+This project involves Universidad Rey Juan Carlos (URJC – Spain), Maastricht Economic and Social Research and Training Centre on Innovation and Technology (UNU-MERIT, Netherland), Groupement des Ecoles en Telecommunications (GET/[email protected], France),

 Connecta (Italy), XPertNet (XWIKI – France) and Wikimedia-CH (Switzerland).
 The project is leaded by the Universidad Rey Juan Carlos.